wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-OpenSource-List.md

 - [gendry #Project#](https://github.com/didi/gendry): a golang library for sql builder.

+- [ent #Project#](https://entgo.io/): An entity framework for Go.
+Simple, yet powerful ORM for modeling and querying data.

 # Web Framework

 - [Beego #Project#](https://beego.me/): An open source framework to build and develop your applications in the Go way.